thedataflows/pimp-my-cachyos/README.md

 ### Tiling Window Managers

 Gave Hyprland a go, but having a HiDPI display and wanting scaling, proved to be an ugly experience (pixelated fonts or very tiny output).
 Liked the simplicity and speed though, but it not yet for me.
+Still, from time to time I revisit and play around with it.
+I will include a module to install and configure a ready-to-use Hyprland desktop.

 ## Why yaml and taskfile.dev?